-1. Who is entitled to obtain a Port Pass?
+1. Who can obtain a Port Pass?

 2.1.
-Employees of the port’s users and of companies working in the Port of Quebec: each user and company working in the Port of Quebec has a designated person who can authorize Port Pass requests.
+Employees of the port’s users and of companies working in the Port of Québec: Each user and company working in the Port of Québec has a designated person who can authorize Port Pass requests.
 Please refer to this person.

 2.3.
-Ship-owners: Ship-owners must send their Port Pass requests to the QPA’s Security Officer for their employees and their suppliers.
+Ship-owners: Ship-owners must send their Port Pass requests to the QPA’s Security Officer for their employees and suppliers.

 2.5.
 To forward your request: